 Any person who is the victim of a crime, including but not limited to domestic violence, dating violence, sexual assault, or stalking, either on or off campus, is encouraged, but not mandated, to report the incident to the appropriate law enforcement agency.
 Every member of the LECOM community is encouraged to report a crime promptly if the victim wants a report to be made or is unable to make a report.
-Moreover, the LECOM Police and Security Office reports crimes occurring on campus or non-campus buildings or property to the federal and state governments as required by law.
+Moreover, the LECOM Department of Security reports crimes occurring on campus or non-campus buildings or property to the federal and state governments as required by law.

 Reports can be made by calling the numbers listed in section 3.4.2.
-Reports can also be made in person at the LECOM Police and Security Offices or Seton Hill University Police Department.
-LECOM Police and Security Offices will refer or investigate all reports of criminal activity received from any source.
+Reports can also be made in person at the LECOM Police and Security Offices, Seton Hill University Police Department or Elmira College Campus Police.
+The LECOM Department of Security will refer or investigate all reports of criminal activity received from any source.
 Investigations of serious crimes will be referred to the local, state or federal law enforcement agencies, as appropriate.
-In addition, LECOM Police and Security will investigate any criminal incidents on the LECOM campuses that are not investigated by the local police as a result of being a low priority.
+In addition, the LECOM Department of Security will investigate any criminal incidents on the LECOM campuses that are not investigated by the local police as a result of being a low priority.

 A "Campus Security Authority" is a Clery Act term that encompasses individuals that may receive reports of crimes.
-While LECOM has identified several Campus Security Authorities (CSAs), LECOM officially designates the LECOM Campus Police and Security Office to receive reports of crimes at the Erie, Pennsylvania and Bradenton, Florida locations and the Seton Hill University Police Department to receive reports of crimes at the LECOM at Seton Hill location in Greensburg, Pennsylvania.
+While LECOM has identified several Campus Security Authorities (CSAs), LECOM officially designates the LECOM Campus Police and Security Office to receive reports of crimes at the Erie, Pennsylvania and Bradenton, Florida locations and the Seton Hill University Police Department to receive reports of crimes at the LECOM at Seton Hill location in Greensburg, Pennsylvania, the LECOM Department of Security at LECOM at Elmira and the Elmira college security for Elmira College.

-Orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a court should be provided to the LECOM Police and Security Offices or Seton Hill University Police Department.
+Orders of protection, no contact orders, restraining orders, or similar lawful orders issued by a court should be provided to the LECOM Police and Security Offices or Seton Hill University Police Department or Elmira College campus security.